 - Cook the tenders undisturbed for about 3-4 minutes per side, or until the crust is deep golden brown and slightly charred; flip once to ensure even searing.

 - Check that the chicken is cooked through to an internal temperature of 165°F (74°C).
-The tenders should be juicy inside with a crispy, smoky exterior.
+The tenders should be juicy inside with a crusty, smoky exterior.

 - Transfer the tendered chicken to a plate and let them rest for a minute or two.
 This helps the juices settle, keeping the meat moist and flavorful.

-- Serve immediately, enjoying the crispy, smoky exterior with tender, juicy inside—perfect for a flavorful main dish or snack.
+- Serve immediately, enjoying the crusty, smoky exterior with tender, juicy inside—perfect for a flavorful main dish or snack.

 How They Taste